Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootDisabled).md

  3. Check your VM connection using your private key.

 ```
-# Use your private key file path generated in above and replace the [adminusername] and [IP] address below to connect to VM
+# Use your private key file path generated in above and replace the [adminusername] and [IP] address below to connect to VM.
 # The IP address could be found in VM Azure Portal.
 ssh -i <private key path> [adminusername]@[IP] -v
 ```